atripathi0001/telnet/ReadMe.md

 	i)		ecnryption of channel
 	ii)		Server authentication

-The pass file contains loginID, UserName and Password tupple seprated by colon in the same order.
+The pass file contains ```<loginID, UserName, Password>``` tupple seprated by colon in the same order.

 The login credentials are as follows -
 ```
 UserName : User
 Password : Password